 Standard ACL Configuration Commands Explained

-Either create a packet tracer lab as shown in the following image or download the following pre-created lab and load on Packet Tracer.
+Either create a Packet Tracer lab as shown in the following image, or download the pre-created lab and load it into Packet Tracer.

 Download Packet Tracer Lab with Initial Configuration